 In accordance with Title 9, California Code of Regulations, Chapter 11, Subchapter 5, the MHP Contract, and MHSUDS Information Notice 18-010E, MHPs are required to have problem resolution processes that enable a beneficiary to resolve a problem or concern about any issue related to the MHP's performance, including the delivery of specialty mental health services.
 MHPs are required to meet specific timeframes and notification requirements related to each of these processes.
+MHPs must provide a written description of their problem resolution process to beneficiaries requesting services and it must be posted on the county MHP's website.
 Each MHP's beneficiary problem resolution processes include: